Tanq16/containerized-security-toolkit/docs/advanced/build.md

 - Use `DEBIAN_FRONTEND="noninteractive"` as the environment variable for `apt` to prevent failures
 - Use `--no-install-recommends` with `apt` to ensure only required packages are installed

-> [!IMPORTANT]
-> While a method of reducing size can be to use `alpine` images for the final image, in reality it does not make much of a difference when tools are installed.
+!!! danger "Image Name" While a method of reducing size can be to use `alpine` images for the final image, in reality it does not make much of a difference when tools are installed.
 This is because there are tools like Azure CLI, which take up 2GB alone.
 Also, using `ubuntu` helps with debugging and maintaining a common environment that most people use.